sot/git-intro-zero/README.rst

 ***********************************************************
-Zero-level introduction to git for single-user development
+How to SAVE time using git for busy people who multitask
 ***********************************************************

 OR:

-**How to SAVE time using git for busy people who multitask**
+**Zero-level introduction to git for single-user development**

 Typical scenario: